 The other objectives of monetary policy

-The Maastricht Treaty stipulates that, without prejudice to the objective of price stability, the Eurosystem shall support the general economic policies in the Union with a view to contributing to the achievement of objectives such as growth, employment, and economic and social cohesion.
+The Maastricht Treaty stipulates that, without prejudice to the objective of price stability, the Eurosystem shall support the general economic policies in the Union with a view to contributing to the achievement of objectives such as growth, employment, economic and social cohesion, and improvements to environmental quality.
 The restriction expressed in the words “without prejudice to" unambiguously states the primary objective set for the Eurosystem.
 Creating a stable environment is the best way to promote growth and employment, although those aims also require other economic policy measures.

 Moreover, it often happens that intervention necessary for preserving price stability is also beneficial for other objectives, such as the stabilisation of economic activity and the financial sector.
 Thus, the risks for price stability are often associated with cyclical fluctuations: if those risks are tending to diminish, in view of a decline in activity, the Eurosystem will cut interest rates, and that will bolster demand.